 |Code of Federal Regulations (C.F.R.)||K70 .A3, Current edition in Reading Room, Area 6 on map; superseded print vols. in Closed Stacks (see Circulation Desk)

 K70 .A3 Micro Media 1st Fl, Row B, Cabinets 12-13 (1938-2004)

 |Westlaw, Lexis, Bloomberg Law, ProQuest Regulatory Insight, HeinOnline, govinfo, e-CFR|

 |Federal Register (F.R.)||KF70 .A2 Micro Media 1st Fl, Row B, Cabinets 14-15 (1936-2004)||Westlaw, Lexis, Bloomberg Law, ProQuest Regulatory Insight, HeinOnline, govinfo, FederalRegister.gov|

-The Environmental Protection Agency is the primary Federal government agency that administers environmental regulation.
-However, other Federal agencies also work within areas of environmental regulation, including the Department of Agriculture and the Department of Commerce.
-Administrative law materials can be found through many resources, including Federal government websites, including the National Archives and the Government Printing Office.
-Westlaw, Lexis, and Bloomberg provide access to Federal administrative decisions; these collections are not comprehensive, however.
-HeinOnline also provides some access to current and historic Federal agency documents.
+The Environmental Protection Agency is the primary federal government agency that administers environmental regulation.
+However, other federal agencies also work within areas of environmental regulation, including the Department of Agriculture and the Department of Commerce.
+Administrative law materials can be found through many resources, including federal government websites like the National Archives and the Government Publishing Office.
+Westlaw, Lexis, and Bloomberg Law provide access to federal administrative decisions; these collections are not comprehensive, however.
+HeinOnline also provides some access to current and historic federal agency documents.